 I was pretty excited about this book when I found out that the protagonist and I share a name and that it mostly takes place in Scotland.
 It seemed like it was going to be a thrilling fantastical adventure with the whole battle between angels and demons.
 And it was fairly enjoyable, and I probably would have liked it more had it not felt so similar to the Premonition series by Amy A. Bartol.
 A girl loses her last living parent, goes off to a new place and meets a thrilling but mysterious boy who turns out to be an angel and soon finds herself in the middle of the battle between angels and demons….
 It was just too similar for me to really enjoy more.
 I think that if I had read this book first or not read the other series at all it would have been much more enjoyable so I would still recommend fans of fantasy to check this book out.

-Guest review contributed by The Worn Bookmark.
+This guest review was contributed by The Worn Bookmark.
 Maren posts book reviews and tags, and she participates in challenges and read-a-thons.
 A book store or library is her paradise.